30 pc drop in stubble burning incidents in Punjab as compared to last year: Minister | Headlines

 Despite the Union government rejecting the state government's proposal to provide financial assistance to farmers for not burning paddy straw, the cases of stubble burning have reduced, the minister said.

-Had there been a positive response from the Centre, there would have been a further reduction in stubble burning incidents, he added.
+Had there been a positive response from the Centre, there would have been a further reduction in stubble burning incidents, he claimed.

 In July, Delhi and Punjab governments had jointly sent a proposal to the Centre and the Commission for Air Quality Management (CAQM) to help them give Rs 2,500 per acre as cash incentive to farmers in Punjab for not burning stubble.